courage173/newproject/README.md

 # this is a self motivated and security driven application that secures the pages of data capture for post-graduate studies
-this is a very simple version for learning purpose only.
+this is a very simple version for learning purpose only. yes it is